Crabzie/Exercism_Solutions/README.md

 - Before navigating through this repository:

-  - Make sure to visit the track syllabus before navigating through the repo, https://exercism.org/tracks/(trackname)/concepts
+  - Make sure to visit the track syllabus, https://exercism.org/tracks/(trackname)/concepts
     i.e https://exercism.org/tracks/go/concepts for golang, https://exercism.org/tracks/python/concepts for python ...etc.

   - The syllabus is used to learn and master concepts to achieve fluency in the given track by providing a concept documentation and an exercise, a concept is considered learned upon finishing the concept exercise.